Charity accounts

 Fixed term bonds – These allow you to set aside a one-off sum for a specified length of time and earn an agreed rate of interest during that period.
 However, with most fixed term bonds, you cannot withdraw your money during the term of the bond, so you should only deposit funds you won’t need to access during that time.

 Notice accounts – These allow you to deposit funds whenever you wish and to earn an agreed variable rate of interest on your balance.
 However, you can only make withdrawals after giving the required notice.
-For example, with a 40-Day Notice account you would have to request a withdrawal 40 days before you needed to have the money.
+For example, with our 40-Day Notice account you would have to request a withdrawal 40 days before you needed to have the money.
 These accounts offer more flexibility than fixed term bonds and usually pay a slightly lower interest rate as a result.
+United Trust Bank also offer a notice tracker account, which tracks the Bank of England base rate.

 How do I apply for an account?